groupdocs/docs.groupdocs.com/content/comparison-net/release-notes/release-notes-2018/groupdocs.comparison-for-.net-18.7-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Comparison for .NET 18.7.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Comparison for .NET 18.7.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Comparison which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1. Use "DiagramMasterSetting" to manage masters of the Comparison.Diagram.

+    ```csharp
-    MasterPath = string;// - User set custom master path UseSourceMaster = bool;// - true – use master from source and target together, false – use default or custom master
+    MasterPath = string;// - User set custom master path
+    UseSourceMaster = bool;// - true – use master from source and target together, false – use default or custom master
+    ```

     Example: